What is Operation Round Up?

 Application forms are available on our website, at the Kandiyohi Power Cooperative office and from the Trust Board members.
 Once an application form is completed, it should be forwarded to Kandiyohi Power Cooperative.

-The Operation Round Up board meets on the third Wednesday of every month.
+The Operation Round Up board meets quarterly.
 Applications are due January 1, April 1, July 1 and October 1.
 For the request to be considered, an application form must be submitted.